wachuka7/Vendor-sweets/README.md

 6. Run database migrations using `flask db upgrade head`.
 7. Seed the database with initial data by running `python server/seed.py`.
 8. Start the Flask development server with `python app.py`.
-9. The API will be accessible at `http://localhost:5555/`.
+9. The API will be accessible at `http://localhost:5000/`.

 ## Models
-The API implements the following data model:
+The API implements the following data models:

 - Sweet: Represents a type of sweet.
 - Vendor: Represents a vendor selling sweets.
 - VendorSweet: Represents the relationship between vendors and sweets, including the price.

+which are in sweet.py, vendor.py and vendor_sweet.py respectively.

 ## Validations
 The API enforces the following validations: